installthetech/follow_itt/README.md

 ## This repository contains the code for predicting steering using pattern matching.
 The steering values generated from here can be used in ROS or Arduino to control the robot.
+(Demo available @ https://youtu.be/KxLOlbl58QY )

 ## There are two different sample patterns in the 'data' folder- p1.png and p2.png.
 To test the code take print out of any pattern and use it.(Note: These patterns are completely random and don't mean anything except testing patterns)